-The Kubernetes Universal Declarative Operator (KUDO) is a highly productive toolkit for writing operators for Kubernetes.
+The Kubernetes Universal Declarative Operator (KUDO) is a highly productive toolkit for writing Kubernetes Operators.

 … not on deploying it to Kubernetes

 Using KUDO, you can deploy your applications, give your users the tools they need to operate it, and understand how it's behaving in their environments – all without a PhD in Kubernetes.

-KUDO let’s you configure an operator’s lifecycle using a declarative spec, including things like backup/restore.
+KUDO lets you configure an Operator’s entire lifecycle using a declarative spec, including things like backup/restore.
 You don’t have to write Go unless you want to.

 There's more to life than Kubernetes